-The following is an overview of the College’s financial operations for the fiscal year ended August 31, 2015 (FY 2015).
-Most of the information contained within this Report to the Community is extracted from the financial information reported in the FY 2015 Comprehensive Annual Financial Report (CAFR).
-The CAFR is a more detailed and complete financial presentation prepared in conformance with Generally Accepted Accounting Principles (GAAP) and was audited by the College’s independent auditors, who issued an unmodified opinion.
+The following is an overview of the College’s financial operations for the fiscal year ended August 31, 2016 (FY 2016).
+Most of the information contained within this Report to the Community is extracted from the financial information contained within the FY 2016 Comprehensive Annual Financial Report (CAFR).
+The CAFR is a more detailed and complete financial presentation prepared in conformance with Generally Accepted Accounting Principles (GAAP) and was audited by the College’s independent auditors, which resulted in the College receiving an unmodified opinion.
 An unmodified opinion is given when an auditor can state that the financial statements are accurately and fairly presented in all material respects.
-The College’s CAFR is available on the College’s website at sanjac.edu/annual-financial-reports.
+The College’s CAFR is available on the College’s website at www.sanjac.edu/annual-financial-reports.

 |General Obligation Bonds||Aa2||AA|

 |Maintenance and Tax Notes||Aa2||AA|

 - Moody’s affirmed the General Obligation Bonds, Maintenance Tax Notes, and Revenue Bonds rating on Aug.
 10, 2016.

 - Standard & Poor’s affirmed the General Obligation Bonds and Maintenance Tax Notes rating on Aug.
 15, 2016.